 by Milk It Mick ex Smart Ass ( Shinko Forest (Ire) )

 His patient Owners gave him a long break and the decision was taken to train him as a five year old;he has performed, for the greater part, creditably over the Summer of 2016 starting the season with a serious performance to finish close up in one of the most competitive of handicaps, the Victoria Cup at Ascot.
-There have been one or two inconsistent performances since but on the whole he has performed with credit off marks in the 90s in high class handicaps;the performances being witnessed by the failure of the Handicapper to take out much of the lead in his weight cloth;and the even better news is that during 2016 he hasn’t bled.
+There have been one or two inconsistent performances since but on the whole he has performed with credit off marks in the 90s in high class handicaps;the performances being witnessed by the failure of the Handicapper to take out much of the lead in his weight cloth.

-He was gelded over the 2016/2017 Winter and his patient and generous Owners were delighted with his comeback run in a Thirsk Conditions event at the end of April 2017, finishing a close up fourth behind some high class opposition.
-He then finished close up in a second run in the Victoria Cup and ran similarly in the Silver Bunbury Cup before gaining a much deserved success in a valuable six and a half furlong Conditions Stake on the fibresand at Deauville; if you go here you can see a video of this spiffing performance.
+He was gelded over the Winter of 2016 Winter and his patient Owners had a lot of fun with him particularly when he finished close up in a second run in the Victoria Cup and ran similarly in the Silver Bunbury Cup before gaining a much deserved success in a valuable six and a half furlong Conditions Stake on the fibresand at Deauville.

-He made his 2018 seasonal reappearance in a competitive six furlong Handicap at Ascot during the second week of May and produced a a fine performance to finish third, which you can see here.
+He made his 2018 seasonal reappearance in a competitive six furlong Handicap at Ascot during the second week of May and produced a a fine performance to finish third, which you can see here; he replicated that performance two months later in a similarly good class and competitive handicap.

 Miracle of Medinah 's racing form, courtesy Racing Post